-Another method is to place your subject at the center of your line convergence to add more emphasis and important to that subject.
+Another method is to place your subject at the center of your line of convergence to add more emphasis and importance to that subject.

 Instead of converging, you can set your subject at the end of your lines to give a sort of visual journey from start to finish.
 You can even perform a circular composition to keep the viewer’s focus within the frame.